 Can we use this yeast used for fermentation for baking?

-So the same yeasts can be used for brewing or baking, one straight after the other if you like, as they used to do, all over the country.
+So the same yeasts can be used for brewing or baking, one straight after the other if you like, like they used to do.

 How to Get Your Yeast

 The first step is achieved by gathering fruit, either cultivated or wild.
-It’s best to use older fruit, even damaged, the stuff you would normally discard.
-Clean, perfect fruit has a smooth surface which can easily be washed by rain whereas older, less than perfect fruit will have wrinkles or breaks where yeast will gather and fermentation may have already begun on the ripe insides throughin breaks in the skin.
+It’s best to use older fruit, even damaged, the blemished stuff you might normally discard.
+Clean, perfect fruit has a smooth surface which can easily be washed by rain whereas older, less than perfect fruit will have wrinkles or breaks where yeast will gather and fermentation may have already begun on the ripe inner via breaks in the skin.

 The last pick of the year with a mixture of good and sub standard fruit (normally discarded).